Ai Fukuhara: Personal life

 Fukuhara attended Aomori Yamada Junior High School and graduated from Aomori Yamada High School in 2007.
 Both schools are located in the city of Aomori in Aomori Prefecture.
 In 2007, she enrolled in Waseda University's sports science department; she decided to drop out in 2010 to focus on her table tennis competitions.

-As a teenager, Fukuhara trained with the China national table tennis team and competed as a foreign recruit for Liaoning in the China Table Tennis Super League, and is very good friend with world champions such as Wang Nan and Guo Yue.
+As a teenager, Fukuhara trained with the China national table tennis team and competed as a foreign recruit for Liaoning in the China Table Tennis Super League, and is close friends with world champions such as Wang Nan and Guo Yue.
 She is fluent in Mandarin and speaks with a distinctly Northeastern accent, as a result of her time in Liaoning and her close relationship with personal coach Tang Yuanyuan (who was a Fushun native).
 She has been a well-loved sport celebrity among Chinese players and fans, who often affectionately call her "Ai-chan" (爱酱).

 Fukuhara married Taiwanese table tennis player Chiang Hung-chieh in 2016 following the Rio Olympics.
-She gave birth to their daughter on Friday 13 October 2017.
+She gave birth to their daughter in 2017.
 Their marriage life was the subject of a Chinese reality show.
 Fukuhara gave birth to a boy in 2019.
 In March 2021, Fukuhara and Chiang filed for divorce.
-According to Japanese media, Chiang criticized her spending on fashion and insulted her.
-Following the divorce, Fukuhara took their son back to Japan and has cut off Chiang from access to him.
-Chiang has filed multiple cases requesting access but has been denied.
+According to Japanese media, Chiang criticized her spending on fashion and insulted her, while Fukuhara was seen being intimate with a married man.
+Following the divorce, Fukuhara took their son back to Japan and cut off Chiang from access to him.
+Chiang filed multiple cases requesting access but Fukuhara ignored the court order.
+The two eventually reached a settlement over child custody in 2024.
+Fukuhara also began dating the man she was seen intimate with after both she and the man divorced their respective spouses.
+The two married in 2025 and she gave birth to a third child.